tldr-pages/tldr/pages/linux/init.md

 # init

-> Its primary role is to create processes from a script stored in the file /etc/inittab.
+> Init is a daemon process that start during booting continue to run until the system is shut down.

-- Shutsdown the system:
+- Shutdown the system:

 `init 0`

-- Single user mode or emergency mode:
+- Enter single user mode or emergency mode:

 `init 1`